Clean Cities Partnerships

 Natural Gas Vehicle Technology Forum – This forum supports development and deployment of commercially competitive natural gas engines, vehicles, and infrastructure.
 Stakeholders include equipment manufacturers, national laboratories, government agencies, vehicle fleets, and industry groups.

 Propane Autogas Technology Forum (PATF) – This forum provides a focal point for discussions about how to expand the deployment of propane vehicles and address market barriers.
-PATF will meet for the first time in November 2014.
+The next PATF will be held in August 2015.